cminkus/learning-github-competency-CSE485/README.md

-# learning-github-competency-CSE485
+# Learning GitHub Competency

-Repository created to demonstrate my GitHub competency for CSE485 Capstone
+This repository demonstrates my growing competency in using GitHub for version control and collaboration.

+## Skills Demonstrated
+- Creating and managing repositories
+- Making commits and tracking changes
+- Working with branches
+- Writing README documentation